Use GitHub Copilot to Supercharge Your Coding in VS Code

 @workspace /explain #codebase

-Model Context Protocol (MCP) enables Copilot to connect to external services like GitHub and Jira.
+The Model Context Protocol (MCP) lets Copilot connect to external tools & data sources.

 Setting Up MCP Servers